37 total views, 1 views today

 Test for Starch

 The presence of starch can be of maize, rice, cassava, or tapioca.
 Testing turmeric for starch needs it to be placed under a microscope.
-Turmeric particles tend to be yellow, angular, and larger.
-Starch particles, on the other hand, are rounded, pale white, and smaller.
+While, Turmeric particles tend to be yellow, angular, and larger, Starch particles are rounded, pale white, and smaller.

 Turmeric is one of the spices that hold plenty of medicinal and nutritional benefits to humankind.
 Yet, it is not free from contamination, thanks to the rising market demand and low supplies.
 Irrespective of its type, turmeric can be tested at home for impurities.
 Make these tests to ensure you are providing only the best quality turmeric for your family.